Previous dayMarch 23, 2026Next day

 11.7 km---✓ ReviewedUSGS →

-At 23:39 UTC on March 23, 2026, a magnitude 2.2 tremor occurred 36 km E of Bonanza, Oregon.
-The hypocenter lay at 11.7 km, placing this in the shallow crustal category.
+The USGS recorded this magnitude 2.2 earthquake 36 km E of Bonanza, Oregon at 23:39 UTC on March 23, 2026.
+At a depth of 11.7 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 42.145°, -120.970°.
+The epicenter is at 42.145°, -120.970°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-23